 Another giant of the business world – this time in Asia – has adopted the same flexible strategy, with Japanese eCommerce giant ‘Rakuten’ recently announcing some impressive milestones.
-Rakuten Super Points with its 90 million members has emerged as the most desirable loyalty points in Japan mainly due to their ‘sheer liquidity’.
-Members earn points with over 70 Rakuten services and over 44,000 merchant stores, and can use their points in over 660,000 places in Japan across every aspect of daily life including cafes, days out, restaurants and supermarkets.
+Rakuten Super Points with its 90 million members has emerged as the most desirable loyalty point in Japan mainly due to their ‘sheer liquidity’.
+Members earn points with over 70 Rakuten services and over 44,000 merchant stores and can use their points in over 660,000 places in Japan across every aspect of daily life including cafes, days out, restaurants and supermarkets.
 It’s no wonder that they’ve successfully issued over 1 trillion points worth approximately $9.1 bn.

 Back in our own industry, 7-Eleven in the US also recognised the importance of flexibility when they re-launched their 7Rewards programme last November to go even further beyond the ‘bountiful beverages’ their 9 million members were already enjoying.